Sun Communities: History

 In June 2016, the company acquired a portfolio of 103-communities mostly located in California, Florida, and Ontario, Canada for $1.7 billion from an affiliate of Centerbridge Partners.
 In October 2019, the company acquired a portfolio of 31 manufactured housing communities for $343.6 million.
 In September 2020, the company acquired Safe Harbor Marinas for $2.11 billion.
 On Nov.
 16, 2021, Sun RV Resorts Rebrands to Sun Outdoors.

 In April 2022, the company acquired Park Holidays UK for $1.3 billion.
+In October 2025, Charles D. Young succeeded Gary A. Shiffman as Chief Executive Officer.
+Mr. Shiffman continues to serve as Chairman of the Board.